-In an Environmental Impact Statement (EIS), it was reported that Northern Pass would have an unquantifiable impact on tourism.
-Given that tourism is New Hampshire’s second largest industry, local economies in many communities along the project’s route are at risk.
-This is particularly challenging in the state’s “North Country,” as communities here are the most economically challenged in the state.
+An Environmental Impact Statement (EIS) reported that Northern Pass would have an unquantifiable impact on tourism.
+For this reason, given that tourism is New Hampshire’s second largest industry, local economies in many communities along the project’s route are at risk.
+This is particularly problematic in the state’s “North Country,” where communities face the most economic challenge in the state.

-In addition to economic harms, the EIS report indicates the project threatens short and long term health and safety in building and operating Northern Pass, including spills or leaks of hazardous materials, petroleum products, and waste, and harm to soil and groundwater.
-Wildlife, forests, and vegetation will be disrupted in the construction process, and permanently altered in the route of the transmission lines.
-There is risk as well to water and wetlands.
+In addition to economic harms, the EIS report indicates the project threatens short- and long-term health and safety in building and operating Northern Pass, due to potential spills or leaks of hazardous materials, petroleum products, and waste, and harm to soil and groundwater.
+The construction process will also disrupt wildlife, forests, and vegetation and the route of the transmission lines will permanently alter these ecosystems.
+Risk to water and wetlands is likewise increased.
 Soil impacts include compaction and erosion.

-Part of the propaganda supporting Northern Pass is that it is transmitting “green” energy – “green” because it is produced in part by hydroelectric power in Canada.
-But hydropower is anything but clean energy.
+Part of the propaganda supporting Northern Pass is that it will transmit “green” energy – “green” because it is produced in part by hydroelectric power in Canada – but hydropower is anything but clean energy.

 Hidden costs of hydropower

 Hydropower impacts are, well, damning.
-River ecosystems are devastated by the dams built to generate electricity, including trauma and death to fish.
+The dams built to generate electricity can devastate river ecosystems, including adverse effects such as trauma and death to fish.
 In turn, the social and economic structures of communities dependent on those ecosystems are ravaged.
 Claims that dams are low carbon are controversial as well.

 So…how about wind?